Alluxio/alluxio/docs/en/operation/Journal.md

 - **External Dependency:**
 Embedded journal does not rely on extra services.
-UFS journal requires an external Zookeeper cluster in HA mode to coordinate who is the leading master writing the journal, and requires on a UFS for persistent storage.
+UFS journal requires an external Zookeeper cluster in HA mode to coordinate who is the leading master writing the journal, and requires a UFS for persistent storage.
-If UFS and Zookeeper cluster are not readily available and stable, it is recommended to use the embedded journal over UFS journal.
+If the UFS and Zookeeper clusters are not readily available and stable, it is recommended to use the embedded journal over the UFS journal.
 - **Fault tolerance:**
 With `n` masters, using the embedded journal can tolerate only `floor(n/2)` master failures, compared to `n-1` for UFS journal.